 We offer a unique opportunity:

 the freedom of being a beginner and the inspiration of great minds.
 Here we encourage you to indulge your curiosity with the guidance of experts.
-We're looking for students who are willing to take advantage of this special opportunity presented to them and jump into the unknown.
+We're looking for students who are willing to take advantage of this special opportunity presented to them and ready to jump into the unknown.

 Instructor Conference Talks